10XGenomics/rules_conda/README.md

 Some aspects of putting together an environment are simply too complicated to do purely in starlark.
-`go` has several desireable properties for performing those steps:
+`go` has several desirable properties for performing those steps:

 - Go is more portable than python.
 No, really.
 For repository rules, you can't use a build target, so you're basically stuck using the system